ozzyzy/cl-test/README.md

 **What's next**

-* It is necessary to expand the server request handlers to include loading and error screens.
+* It is necessary to expand the server request handlers and include loading and error screens.
 For this purpose, react-query can be used, for example.
 * It is possible to write an extensible function for box-shadow that works on both iOS and Android (this is a separate task).
 * Add specific mock images.
 * Change the fonts.
-* If the design and technical specifications reveal that the pages of other parts of the application resemble
-* those already implemented, it is necessary to create a common scalable component that will serve as the base
-* for all pages.
+* If the design and technical specifications reveal that the pages of other parts of the application resemble those already implemented, it is necessary to create a common scalable component that will serve as the base for all pages.
 If not, develop the remaining pages separately.